WojciechLisCode/montipallarols/README.md

 ### Thanks for visiting my Github profile! ###

-🚀 I'm [Montaga](https://montagapallarols.netlify.app/) and in December 2020 I graduated from [Codaisseur](https://codaisseur.com/)'s 11 week intensive Full Stack JavaScript bootcamp in Amsterdam.
+🚀 I'm [Montaga](https://montagapallarols.netlify.app/), from Barcelona but based in Amsterdam and in December 2020 I graduated from [Codaisseur](https://codaisseur.com/)'s 11 week intensive Full Stack JavaScript bootcamp in Amsterdam.

 At the start of 2020 I decided I wanted to find out how computers use language.
 Soon after I started experimenting with HTML, CSS and JavaScript I realised I enjoyed coding a lot more than teaching, which led me to the Codaisseur academy.
 It’s been a nonstop sprint ever since, and I’m very happy to have found the perfect cognitive outlet with the right balance of logic, utility and creativity.